Scottish Championship (golf)

-The Scottish Championship was a professional golf tournament that was held 15–18 October 2020 at Fairmont St Andrews, in Fife, Scotland.
+The Scottish Championship was a professional golf tournament that was initially held in October 2020 at Fairmont St Andrews, in Fife, Scotland.
+The tournament was played again in August 2025 at Trump International Golf Links, Scotland.

+History

+The tournament was intended to be a one-off event and was the final leg of a second four-week "UK swing" on the European Tour during the 2020 season.
 The principal sponsor was AXA Asia.

-The tournament was intended to be a one-off event and was the final leg of a second four-week "UK swing" on the European Tour during the 2020 season.

 Adrián Otaegui won by four shots over Matt Wallace to claim his third European Tour victory.

+In May 2025, it was announced that the tournament would be revived for the 2025 season, taking place in August at Trump International Golf Links, Scotland.